hellsy9113/pqc-benchmark/README.md

 ##  Key Findings

-* Kyber achieves **significantly faster key generation and encapsulation** compared to RSA
+* Kyber key generation is ~2000x faster than RSA
+* RSA encryption is slower compared to Kyber encapsulation
-* Dilithium offers **efficient verification**, though signature sizes are larger
+* Dilithium signatures are ~10x larger than RSA signatures
 * Post-quantum algorithms introduce **increased key and signature sizes**, highlighting a trade-off between performance and storage

 ---